uLinnn/trygit/readme.txt

-Git is a version control software
+Git is a distributed version control software

 Git is free software